 Order in from a local restaurant, try a meal kit or a pre-cooked sides or the whole thing.

-Novice cooks wanted pros to weigh in on planning and executing a Thanksgiving meal.
-I asked a panel of food writers what strategies they’ve learned and pulled them together for a guide every cook can learn from.
+Food writer friends weigh in on planning and executing a Thanksgiving meal.
+I asked what strategies they’ve learned and pulled them together for a guide every cook can use.

 A one-page guide to common questions featuring brief, sensible answers.
 From what type of bird to buy to how to cook it and carve it.
 I even tackle whether you can cook a frozen turkey.